nunobrum/spicelib/README.md

 * Alternative contact : nuno.brum@gmail.com

 ## History ##
+* Version 0.6.1
+  * Implementing a conversion from Qspice Schematics .qsch to spice files
+  * Improving the Analsysis Toolkit to support adding instructions directly to the WorstCase and Montecarlo classes.
+  * Using dataclasses to store the fourier information on LTSpiceLogReader.
+  * Exporting fourier data into a separate log file.
 * Version 0.5
   * Reading QSPICE .AC and .OP simulation results from qraw files
   * Parsing of QSPICE log and measure files